 This article discusses the important parts of getting started with WordPress.
 However, if you’re still feeling lost, here are some more resources for you:

 - Unsure what everything in WP Admin does?
-Check out our article on the WordPress Back End Explained For Beginners
+Check out our article on the WordPress dashboard explained

 - Still getting used to the lingo?
 Have a look at our WordPress Glossary for Beginners (where we explain confusing terms)